Tampa/servicemaster/README.md

 - `-w:` Do not show the welcome message
 - `-h:` Display help / usage message and exit
 - `-c:` Set the colorscheme
+        Colorschemes with a space must be enclosed in quotes!
 - `-l:` List all available colorschemes
+- `-p:` Print configuration file (with colorschemes)
+- `-e:` Edit the configuration file

 ## Security Note